Stocks rise after Fed signals plans to ease bond buying

 Stock indexes on Wall Street were on pace for more record highs Wednesday afternoon after the Federal Reserve announced plans to begin reducing the extraordinary aid for the economy it has been providing since the early days of the pandemic.

-The central bank reserved the right to change the rate at which it reduces the bond purchases, which have been intended to hold down long-term rates and spur borrowing and spending.
+The Fed reserved the right to change the rate at which it reduces those purchases, which have been intended to hold down long-term rates and spur borrowing and spending.

 The Fed’s announcement was in line with what economists expected as the central bank moves to combat inflation that now looks likely to persist longer than it did just a few months ago.